Noleli/trop-analysis/treeviz/bugs.md

-- active link line should be on top (z) x if there's only 1 path forward, select it through the sof pasuk or till there's not x graph axis labels
-- toggle between normalized and counts x graph tooltips or something x links to prakim in sefaria x transition to exit() is weird
+- active link line should be on top (z) x if there's only 1 path forward, select it through the sof pasuk or till there's not x graph axis labels x toggle between normalized and counts x graph tooltips or something x links to prakim in sefaria x transition to exit() is weird